a provider examining a child at OSF OnCall Urgent Care; mother stands beside her child

 8. Doctor’s note

 Going to urgent care for a doctor’s note is another benefit.
-Getting a sick note for work or school to verify when you need sick days is a convenient way urgent care supports your daily life.
+Getting a sick note for work or school to verify when you need sick days is a convenient option at urgent care.
+You don’t have to wait for an appointment with your primary care provider, meaning you can return to work sooner.

 9. Minor fractures, sprains and strains